huisenlim/EGL314TeamD/README.md

 ```

 ### 2.2 Setup of tags & configuration
 In this project, a single Ai-Thinker BU03-Kit module is configured as a tag, while six other modules are configured as fixed anchors placed around the game area.

-To do so,
+These are the fixed reference points used to calculate position.

 ### Physical Setup
 ![setupimg](.\images\BU03setup.JPG)